Brokerage Fee Definition

 Various brokerage fees

 Trading fee occurs when you trade.
-This can be a commission, spread, and financing rate.
+This can be a commission, spread, financing rate and conversion fee.

 The commission is fee-based on the traded volume or a flat fee per trade.
 In European markets is usually based on the traded volume.
 For example, 0.1% of €10,000.
 In the US is rather calculated as a flat fee per trade or based on the number of traded shares.
 For example, $5/trade or $0.005/share.

 The spread is the difference between the sell and the buy price.
 With other words, the bid and the ask price.

 If you make a buy and a sell trade exactly at the same time, you generate a loss.
 This is the spread cost.
 For example, the buy price of the Apple share is $150 and the sell price is $151.
 You buy one Apple share at $151 and sell it at $150.
 You will lose $1, this is the spread cost.

 The wider the spread, the higher the cost.

 The stockbrokers, like Interactive Brokers or Saxo Bank, use market spreads at most assets.
 It means they use the market bid and ask price, i.e. don't incorporate their fees into spreads.
 However, they apply commissions.
 This method is considered more transparent.

 Financing rate or overnight rate is charged when you hold your leveraged positions for more than a day.
 A leveraged position means you borrow money from the broker to trade.
 For this borrowed money, you have to pay interest.
 This is the financing rate.

 You can hold leveraged positions by buying leveraged products like CFDs or stock index futures or you can literally borrow money from your broker.
 The latter is called margin trading.